Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/set-up-a-local-prisma-instance.md

 npm install @prisma/client
 ```

-Right, then let's also set up a `tsconfig.json` file for our Typescript configuration.
+Let's also set up a `tsconfig.json` file for our Typescript configuration.

 ```json
 {